Swirt/typertools-src/README.md

 - **Customizable Shortcuts**: You can now modify shortcuts for centering and pasting text.
 - **Automatic Page Detection**: Automatically detects pages when importing.
 - **Automatic Page Switching**: Automatically switches pages for seamless workflow.
+- **Resize TypeR**: Decreased size limit of the TypeR window so it can be way smaller.

 ## Requirements